DenBeke/ZeeJong/readme.md

 * In order to store the chatbox content, Apache must have write access to the `core/php-chatbox/` directory
 * When running the parser, the user running the parser must have write (and of course also read) access to the `core/cache/` and `images/` directories.
 * With an automatic installation, *ZeeJong* must have write access to the root folder, for creating the config file.
+* To avoid people taking down your server with DDOS attacks, you shouldn't make your webserver able to run the `core/parser.php` and `core/mailer.php`.

 ###Installer###
 In order to install *ZeeJong* you must navigate to the installation